-Over the years I have come to fully appreciate this wise advice.
-Letting the oven do the work of preparing dinner gives me the freedom to work on other things without compromising a home-cooked meal.
+Over the years I’ve come to appreciate her wise advice.
+Letting the oven handle dinner gives me the freedom to work on other things without compromising a home-cooked meal.

 During the busiest times of my career, I would often prepare a casserole dish before I left for work in the morning.
-That way, the moment I walked through the door (before my purse even left my shoulder), I could just pop the dish in the oven.
-While I was changing clothes, putting things away and preparing for the next day, dinner was well on its way to being done.
-And by the time I was all settled in for the evening, it was ready.
+That way, the moment I walked through the door (before my purse even left my shoulder), I could just pop the dish in the oven, click a couple of buttons — and while I was changing clothes, putting things away and preparing for the next day, dinner was well on its way to being done.
+By the time I was settled in for the evening, it was ready.

-I’ve used similar preparation methods with a crock pot, placing the ingredient-filled crock in the fridge the night before, and as I walk out the door for work in the morning, I’d take it out and tun it on.
+You can do the same thing with a crock pot, placing the ingredient-filled crock in the fridge the night before, and just before walking out the door, plug it in and turn it on.

-The beauty of casseroles is that you can pack a whole lot of nourishing ingredients into a single recipe.
+The beauty of a casserole is that you can pack a whole lot of nourishing ingredients into a single recipe.
 That’s efficiency at its best.

 Simply put, preparing in advance has its advantages.
-It’s been a game-changer for me.
+It’s been a game-changer for me, a total act of self-care.
 My mornings aren’t nearly as chaotic and neither are my evenings when I’m well-prepared.